-There’s a fantastic view of the Adelaide city, surrounding suburbs and St Vincent Gulf from the lookout at Mt Lofty.
-It is a 20-min drive from the Adelaide city centre and also a perfect spot to watch the sunsets.
-In a clear day, you can see as far as Kangaroo Island!
+There’s a fantastic view of Adelaide city, surrounding suburbs, and St Vincent Gulf from the lookout at Mt Lofty.
+It is a 20-min drive from the Adelaide city center and also a perfect spot to watch the sunsets.
+On a clear day, you can see as far as Kangaroo Island!

-If you are more of a hiking person, it would take about 1.5 – 3 hours return from Waterfall Gully to Mt Lofty summit.
-Enjoy a hot or cold beverage from a cafe in the visitor centre while taking in all the beautiful view.
+If you are more of a hiking person, it would take about 1.5 – 3 hours to return from Waterfall Gully to Mt Lofty summit.
+Enjoy a hot or cold beverage from a cafe in the visitor center while taking in all the beautiful views.
 Also, keep an eye out for wild koalas on the treetops around the parking area.

 State Library of South Australia

-As much as I love the city life and the outdoors, I have a special love for the quiet place especially if they are filled with beautiful books like this library.
-State library in Adelaide is close to King William Street and is unique in design as it is half modern and half centuries old building in one.
+As much as I love city life and the outdoors, I have a special love for the quiet place especially if they are filled with beautiful books like this library.
+State Library in Adelaide is close to King William Street and is unique in design as it is half modern and half centuries-old building in one.
 This is one of the lesser-known sights to see when visiting Adelaide Australia.
-If you are tired of the hustle and bustle of the city or just want a quiet space to read a book, or do some work, state library won’t disappoint you.
+If you are tired of the hustle and bustle of the city or just want a quiet space to read a book, or do some work, the state library won’t disappoint you.

-Another best things to do is to keep an eye on Adelaide upcoming events on Facebook or Google.
-When I was there, I checked whats on in Adelaide on facebook events and found out a Nepalese New year event in the light square!
+Another best thing to do is to keep an eye on Adelaide’s upcoming events on Facebook or Google.
+When I was there, I checked what’s on in Adelaide on Facebook events and found out a Nepalese New year event in the light square!
 It was a lot of fun to eat some momos and chowmein after a long time!